-Sadaqah, meaning ‘charity’, is the concept of voluntary giving in Islam, fi sabillilah (for the cause of Allah).
+Sadaqah, meaning charity, is the concept of voluntary giving in Islam ‘fi sabillilah’ or for the cause of Allah.
 The term stems from the Arabic root word ‘sidq’, which means sincerity.
-So giving Sadaqah is considered a sign of sincere faith.
+Therefore giving Sadaqah is considered a sign of sincere faith.

 Sadaqah and Zakat

-Both Sadaqah and Zakat are forms of charity in Islam, but they are not interchangeable.
-Sadaqah is different from Zakat in that Zakat is obligatory charity given from one’s surplus wealth, and is considered worship.
-In this sense, it benefits the one who gives Zakat more than the one who receives it.
+Both Sadaqah and Zakat are forms of charity in Islam but they are not interchangeable.
+Zakat is an obligatory charity and is given from one’s surplus wealth.
+It is considered an act of worship; the one who gives Zakat benefits more than the one who receives Zakat.

 When to Give Sadaqah

-One can give Sadaqah at anytime, and there are no set days or restrictions on this.
-Muslims often give Sadaqah to mark or bring blessings to special occasions such as weddings, births, and personal success.
-In such instances it is given as a sign of gratitude to Allah (swt).
-One can also give Sadaqah in times of sadness, sickness and bereavement, or on behalf of others (living or deceased).
+One can give Sadaqah at anytime as there are no set days or restrictions.
+Muslims often give Sadaqah to mark or bring blessings to special occasions such as weddings, births and other important milestones.
+Sadaqah is given as a sign of gratitude to Allah (swt) on these occasions.
+One can also give Sadaqah in times of sadness, sickness and bereavement or on behalf of others, living or deceased.

-It is said that the best charity is that which is given in secret.
-You can give Sadaqah online through IKCA easily and discretely, at any time.Give Sadaqah Online
+Many Muslims understand that the best charity is given in secret.
+You can give Sadaqah online through IKCA easily and discretely at any time.Give Sadaqah Online

-There is another kind of Sadaqah which allows ongoing benefits to the recipients and ongoing rewards to the giver, even after death.
+There is another kind of Sadaqah which allows ongoing benefits to the recipient and ongoing rewards to the giver, even after death.
 This is called Sadaqah Jariyah.